raventid/soap-rs/README.md

 - [ ] Custom request headers.
 - [ ] Request compression with gzip or other provider.
 - [ ] Detailed documentation which covers every component.
+- [ ] This is a Rust library, so it should be fast, like really fast.